AKovacs555/IQtestWithPoliticalPreference/README.md

 # IQtestWithPoliticalPreference

 This project provides an IQ quiz and political preference survey using a responsive freemium design.
 The original Flask code has been moved to `legacy_flask_app.py`.
 The new stack uses **FastAPI** for the backend and a **React** single‑page application for the frontend.
-The frontend now uses DaisyUI with a custom theme and works on mobile and desktop devices.
+The UI now uses **Material UI** components with Tailwind utilities and works on mobile and desktop devices.

 ## Backend (FastAPI)